Bess Wohl

 Bess Wohl is an American playwright, screenwriter, and actress whose plays include Grand Horizons, Small Mouth Sounds, Liberation, and the book for the musical Pretty Filthy with composer/lyricist Michael Friedman and The Civilians.
 For Grand Horizons, Wohl was nominated for the 2020 Tony Award for Best Play.
+Her play Liberation was awarded the 2026 Pulitzer Prize for Drama and the 2026 Tony Award for Best Play.

 Early life

 Wohl grew up in Brooklyn, New York, where she developed a love of theater.
-She went to Harvard College for an AB in English, and then went to the Yale School of Drama for an MFA in acting.
-While at Yale, she created the play Cats Talk Balk, which went on to the New York International Fringe Festival, where it won Best Overall Production.
+She went to Harvard College for an BA in English, and then went to the Yale School of Drama for an MFA in acting.
+While at Yale, she created the play Cats Talk Back, which went on to the New York International Fringe Festival, where it won Best Overall Production.
+She describes her heritage as Jewish, Mormon, and Irish Catholic.